 Dear UTIG Seminar Speakers:

-The University of Texas at Austin Institute for Geophysics (UTIG) Seminar Committee would like to thank you for agreeing to present your research in our weekly seminar series.
+The University of Texas Institute for Geophysics (UTIG) Seminar Committee would like to thank you for agreeing to present your research in our weekly seminar series.
 The UTIG Seminar Series is a forum of cutting-edge earth and planetary sciences attended by UTIG scientists, postdoctoral researchers, and graduate students.
 We invite leading scientists around the U.S. and beyond to present results from their recent research projects every semester.
 We also occasionally enjoy presentations on geoscience education and workplace diversity and inclusion.

 UTIG is an academic research center that covers a wide range of geophysical research fields, including marine geology/geophysics, seismology, tectonics, cryosphere, planetary, and climate sciences (please see the research page on UTIG website).
 Although we welcome deep exploration of your research topics, we would like you to be mindful of the audience with diverse research specialties when preparing your presentation.
 It would be helpful to spend some time to introduce the scientific questions being addressed in a broad context before getting into the core of your research.
 It is also a good idea to explain any specialized tools, concepts, and graphics during the presentation even though they may be standard in your research field.